hugoretail/Graph-Coding/README.md

 ## License

-Feel free to modify and use this project.
+Feel free to use/modify this project.